S-Bolt/OriolesThemedBlog/README.md

  ## License

- This project is licensed under the MIT License - see the LICENSE file for details.
+ This project is licensed under the MIT License.
+Feel free to use, modify, and distribute the code for personal or commercial projects.